Short stay visa for New Caledonia, French Polynesia and Wallis and Futuna

 - A pre-paid courier envelope with the applicant’s address provided for return of passport,

 - Short stay visa fees.
 Please click here for the latest visa fees.
-Please note that visa fees must be paid in cash or by bank cheque.
+Please note that visa fees must be paid in cash.

 How long will the application take to process: